EB1A and NIW RFE exhibits, page cites, and officer review

 April 28 field note: the same evidence-map gap keeps showing up

-In today's EB1A and NIW threads, the repeated pattern was not just "Which firm should I hire?" or "Do I need more letters?"
-It was a cleaner evidence-map problem: people had facts, notices, or profile details, but not a single table that connected each officer concern to one claim, one exhibit, one page, and one next action.
+The repeated pattern in EB1A and NIW packet work is not "Which firm should I hire?" or "Do I need more letters?"
+It is a cleaner evidence-map problem: people have facts, notices, or profile details, but no single table that connects each officer concern to one claim, one exhibit, one page, and one next action.

 If you want the row structure without the surrounding explanation, use the EB1A RFE exhibit index template first, then come back here to pressure-test the packet order.